 The Moulin Rouge, with the Brasserie Cyrano on the right of the picture.
 There is a very nice 1970s Paris slide viewer for sale in this shop (please see related products) that shows this famous restaurant, which was closed in 1981.

-Here is the street as it is shown in this Paris slide viewer (the colour picture below is not part of the book for sale here.)
+Here is the street as it is shown in this Paris slide viewer (the colour picture below is not published in this book.)

 And many other great photographs!